Choosing and installing a GoPro external mic is not as easy as one might think. Especially if it’s the first time you

 GoPro cameras or GoPro alternatives are getting increasingly popular today, and that’s because they bring a whole new flavor to video production; a style that was almost non-existent in the more popular models that were previously considered industry standards.

 So, we’re not surprised that even though cameras are becoming less popular because of smartphones, GoPro is making remarkable strides in the market.

-Of course, GoPros are quality cameras, but what really is the pull factor that makes a lot of users stick them?
+Of course, GoPros are quality cameras, but what really is the pull factor that makes a lot of users stick to them?

 People like GoPro cameras so much because even when they struggle, users find a way to fix them up rather than going for other cameras.